Pictured: an example of rTMS treatment.

 At first glance, the chair is nothing special to look at.
 It reclines and offers head support – much like a dentist’s chair.

-But this is not an ordinary chair and you won’t find it at your hygiene appointment.
-This is an rTMS chair — used in conjunction with advanced technology and magnetic coils that deliver what can be a life-sustaining treatment.
+But this is not an ordinary chair, and you won’t find it at your hygiene appointment.
+This is an rTMS chair – used in conjunction with advanced technology and magnetic coils that deliver what can be a life-sustaining treatment.
 An innovative, evidence-based treatment called repetitive transcranial magnetic stimulation (rTMS).

+And what does that achieve?
 The magnetic pulses stimulate target areas in the brain to alleviate symptoms of depression.
 Just like an antidepressant medication, it has the power to change neuronal activity.

 We often hear people use the term “depression” to describe feelings of sadness or even disappointment.
 For a psychiatrist, like Dr. Michael Flynn of the Nova Scotia Hospital, the term describes something very different.

-“Living with depression is almost like the opposite of rose-coloured glasses and, sometimes, it’s very difficult to appreciate anything that might be remotely positive in a situation,” says Dr. Flynn.
+“Living with depression is almost like the opposite of rose-coloured glasses, and sometimes it’s very difficult to appreciate anything that might be remotely positive in a situation,” says Dr. Flynn.

 “It can extend to the point where one’s ability to attend to things in a reality-based way becomes shifted, so that people can feel persecuted or paranoid in a way.
 There may be times when the symptoms can be so severe that they contemplate that it’s not worth continuing on living in that way,” he says.